 This is the Jami Masjid built in 1728 by Tipu Sultan in his capital of Seringapatnam.
 The mosque is characterised by two octagonal minarets that are double storied and crowned by domes.

-This photograph taken in the 1860s shows the imposing walls of Shaniwar Wada, which was once the royal residence of the Peshwas.
+This is a late 19th century photograph of the Shaniwar Wada in Pune by an unidentified photographer.
+Shaniwar Wada, was once the royal residence of the Peshwas.
 In 1828 a great fire started inside the palace complex tarnished most of the fort, leaving only the heavy granite ramparts, teak gateways and some building ruins.
-The view looks towards the entrance… Read more »
+The… Read more »